Skyscanner/backpack-foundations/.github/pull_request_template.md

 - [ ] `UNRELEASED.md` (See [How to write a good changelog entry](https://github.com/Skyscanner/backpack-foundations/blob/main/CHANGELOG_FORMAT.md))
 - [ ] `README.md`
 - [ ] Tests
-- [ ] Storybook examples created/updated for changes to tokens, mixins, icons
+- [ ] Storybook examples created/updated for changes to tokens and icons